 However, on a recent Christmastime shopping trip at Target, I saw hideous holiday sweaters on the racks marked at an unfathomable price of $50.

-To avoid paying high dollar for an item you will only wear a few times, go old school and see what you can find at the thrift store.
+To avoid paying high dollar for an item you will likely only wear a few times, go old school and see what you can find at the thrift store.
 Alternatively, shop after-Christmas sales for discounted items (for the following year) or even consider swapping with friends so that you can each get a new-to-me item.

 Matching Pajamas